Chapter 9:

 Pedestrian precinct

 An area set aside for pedestrians only.
-Some vehicles may be permitted under specified conditions, such as for deliveries, or cyclists exercising care.
+Some vehicles may be permitted under specified conditions, such as for deliveries, or people cycling with care.

 Personalised journey plan